jmcohen64/GaussianElimination/README.md

 Calling functions directly via cffi (C Foreign Function Interface).
 -------------------------------------------------------------------
-C functions are build directly into DLL (.dll) on Windows or Shared Objects.
+C functions are build directly into a
+* DLL (.dll) on Windows or
+* Shared Objects (.so) files under Linux..

+The file bar_ext.py is an example of this approach.
+It calls functions in the library libbar.so (Linux).